Revision of the EU geographical indications (GIs) systems in agricultural products and foodstuffs, wines and spirit drinks

 Further reading:

-- European Parliament, EPRS, Geographical indications for wine, spirit drinks and agricultural products, Pleanary At a Glance, May 2023
+- European Parliament, EPRS, Geographical indications for wine, spirit drinks and agricultural products, Plenary At a Glance, February 2024

 - European Parliament, EPRS, Revising the EU geographical indications for wine, spirit drinks and agricultural products, Briefing, Initial Appraisal of Impact Assessment, September 2022